OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Experiments

-\textbf{Comparison across Various Benchmarks.} We also compare \ours with baselines on existing CVIT benchmarks, \ie, COAST and Adapt, under selection ratio 6.25\% in Tab.~\ref{tab:main_llava_coast_adapt_625}. \ours consistently outperforms across both COAST and Adapt, demonstrating its robustness across benchmarks.
-We provide additional results with various selection ratios on COAST and Adapt in Sec.~\ref{sec:appx:llava_benchmark_results}
+\textbf{Comparison across Various Benchmarks.} We also compare \ours with baselines using a 6.25\% selection ratio on existing CIT benchmarks, namely COAST, Adapt, Long Sequence, and TRACE (Tab.~\ref{tab:main_llava_coast_adapt_625}).
+As shown in the table, \ours consistently outperforms the baselines across multiple CIT benchmarks, demonstrating its robustness and generalizability.
+We provide additional results with various selection ratios in Sec.~\ref{sec:appx:llava_benchmark_results}

-\textbf{Comparison in Qwen-VL-2.5 Training.} We then evaluate \ours in training Qwen-VL-2.5-7B, and summarize the results in Tab.~\ref{tab:main_qwen_ours}.
-Consistent with the results observed in LLaVA training (Tab.~\ref{tab:main_llava_ours}), \ours significantly outperforms baselines across various sample selection ratios.
-These findings demonstrate that the samples selected by \ours consistently enhance training efficiency, regardless of the underlying model architecture.
-We provide additional results of Qwen-VL-2.5 training on the COAST and Adapt benchmarks in Sec.~\ref{sec:appx:qwen_results}.
+\textbf{Comparison with Qwen-VL.} Beyond LLaVA-1.5-7B, we further test \ours on Qwen-VL-2.5-7B.
+As shown in Tab.~\ref{tab:main_qwen_ours}, \ours consistently outperforms baselines, demonstrating its model-agnostic generalizability.
+See Sec.~\ref{sec:appx:qwen_results} for results with different selection ratios and benchmarks on Qwen-VL.